Jimlibo/Speech-Emotion-Classifier/README.md

 ```sh
 python3 training/model_training.py --src-file converted/converted_audio.csv --dest-file models/emotion_classifier.h5
 ```
 In this repository, there is already a pretrained model inside the [models] folder, so the above step can be skipped.
+The optimal hyper parameters of the model, were choosen after an analysis that was perfomed.
+This analysis can be found inside Model_Tunning folder as a .ipynb file.

 ## Deployment
 Not yet implemented..